ttsim-dev/ttsim/docs/geps/gep-07.md

    The **input data** are the data provided by the user.
 They need to be passed in one of several forms.

-   The **processed data** are a version of the input data that can be consumed by downstream functions, which includes conversions of identifiers.

    Users specify the **taxes and transfers targets** ("`tt_targets`"), which GETTSIM will return.
 When left out, GETTSIM will return all functions it can compute.